maxwolf621/OauthUser/Oauth2UserEndpoints.md

 ### Build up a custom AuthorizedCientManager

-REVIEW
+##### REVIEW
+- How Authentication Works
-- xxx_Manager is based on xxx_Provider via xxx_ProviderBuilder
+	> xxx_Manager is based on xxx_Provider via xxx_ProviderBuilder
-- xxx_Provider is based on the xxx_Repositories
+	> xxx_Provider is based on the xxx_Repositories

-The default implementation of `OAuth2AuthorizedClientManager` is `DefaultOAuth2AuthorizedClientManager`, which is associated with an `OAuth2AuthorizedClientProvider` that may support multiple authorization grant types using a delegation-based composite.
-**The `OAuth2AuthorizedClientProviderBuilder` may be used to configure and build the delegation-based composite.**

-REVIEW
 - `ClientRegistration` is a representation of a client registered with an OAuth 2.0 or OpenID Connect 1.0 Provider.
 - `OAuth2AuthorizedClient` is a representation of an Authorized Client.
-   > For an Oauth2 Authorized provider must provide these two to authenticate
+   > For an Oauth2 Authorized provider must prcompateovide these two to authenticate

+The default implementation of `OAuth2AuthorizedClientManager` is `DefaultOAuth2AuthorizedClientManager`, which is associated with an `OAuth2AuthorizedClientProvider` that may support multiple authorization grant types using a delegation-based composite.
+- **The `OAuth2AuthorizedClientProviderBuilder` may be used to configure and build the delegation-based composite (e.g. password , emails ...).**
+- `OAuth2AuthorizedClientManager` needs two repositories ( `ClientRegistrationRepository`, `OAuth2AuthorizedClientRepository`)

 The following Code shows how to build custom Oauth2user Authorization
 ```java